kyledhebert/graphql-lunch-learn/PITCHME.md

  - `root`: the result of the previous resolver, and initially null
  - `args`: the parameters for the query
  - `context`: an object passed through the resolver chain, primarily used for resolvers to communicate and share information
- - `info`: an AST representation of the query are mutation
+ - `info`: an AST representation of the query or mutation

 +++